videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 Apart from the abundance of papers and research material, as mentioned above, there are also lots books.
-Having bought quite a few of them and read chapters here and there, I started to see that a book that had a promising title, was quite unrelated to what I was looking for, or that the content didn't directly target the problems I would have liked to solve.
+Having bought quite a few of them and read chapters here and there, I started to see that a book that had a promising title was quite unrelated to what I was looking for, or that the content didn't directly target the problems I would have liked to solve.
 Therefore, I would like to go over what I think are the main concepts of distributed systems, citing papers, books or